hmrc/accessibility-statement-frontend/README.md

 ## Running UI acceptance tests

-To run the UI acceptance tests locally, you will need a copy of Chrome and the Chrome browser driver installed at /usr/local/bin/chromedriver
+To execute the UI acceptance tests on your local machine, ensure that you have [selenium-grid](https://github.com/hmrc/docker-selenium-grid) installed.
+Once set up, you can proceed with running the tests with.
 ```
-sbt -Dbrowser=chrome acceptance:test
+./run_acceptance_tests.sh
 ```

-The Chrome driver is available at https://chromedriver.chromium.org/

 ## Performance testing